RAPID: Retrofitting IEEE 802.11ay Access Points for Indoor Human Detection and Sensing: RAPID sensing system

 \subsubsection{micro-Doppler spectrum}

 Human movement causes a frequency modulation on the reflected signal due to the small-scale Doppler effect produced by the different body parts.
-Using \ac{tf} analysis of the received signal, it is possible to distinguish between different actions performed by a person or identify the individual based on his/her way of walking (\textit{gait}) \cite{seifert2019toward, vandersmissen2018indoor}.
-Mm-wave radios are particularly suited for this kind, as their frequencies are sensitive to the $\mu$D effect due to their small wavelengths.
+Using \ac{tf} analysis of the received signal, it is possible to distinguish between different actions performed by a person or identify the individual based on his/her way of walking (\textit{gait}) \cite{seifert2019toward, vandersmissen2018indoor}. \ac{mmwave} radios are particularly suited for this, as their frequencies are sensitive to the \ac{md} effect due to their small wavelengths.

-From \eq{eq:cir-phase}, the $\mu$D effect of human movement can be extracted from subsequent estimates of the \ac{cir}, computed every $T_c$ seconds.
-Specifically, one can compute the short-time Fourier transform (STFT) of $h_{\ell, p}(k)$, across the slow-time dimension, for each path $\ell$ and each beam pattern $p$ as
+From \eq{eq:cir-phase}, the \ac{md} effect of human movement can be extracted from subsequent estimates of the \ac{cir}, computed every $T_c$ seconds.
+Specifically, one can compute the short-time Fourier transform (STFT) of $h_{\ell, p}(k)$, across slow-time, for each path $\ell$ and each beam pattern $p$ as